ABA Nomination and Election Guidelines

 Qualifications of Director and Officer Candidates

-2. Board candidates must have at least three years of recent experience as an owner or employee of a member company.
+2. Board candidates must have at least three years of experience in bookselling.

-3. It is desirable that candidates have at least two years of experience as an active volunteer in ABA or a regional or other constituency organization, or possess similar experience.
+3. Two years of experience as an active volunteer in ABA, regional bookselling association, or other community organization, or possess similar experience is preferred but not required.

-1. The candidate should be committed to the Association’s mission, Ends Policies, objectives, and strategic process, and committed to working in a manner that demonstrates ABA's commitment to antiracism, inclusion, representation, and diversity.
+1. The candidate is committed to the Association’s mission, Ends Policies, objectives, and strategic process, and committed to working in a manner that demonstrates ABA's commitment to antiracism, access, representation, and equity.

-2. The candidate should demonstrate a willingness and ability to devote the time to carry out substantive assignments.
+2. The candidate demonstrates a willingness and ability to devote time to board work.

-3. The candidate should be committed to the principles of fiduciary responsibility.
+3. The candidate is committed to the principles of fiduciary responsibility.

-4. The candidate should be committed to the best interests of all core members of ABA, giving them precedence over personal interests, regional interests, or any other interests.
+4. The candidate is committed to the best interests of all core members of ABA.

-5. The candidate should demonstrate good listening skills and be able to engage opposing points of view.
-The candidate must agree to abide by and support decisions of the Board as a whole, even when he/she may have a contrary personal opinion.
+5. The candidate demonstrates good listening skills and be able to engage opposing points of view.
+The candidate must agree to abide by and support the decisions of the Board as a whole, even when he/she may have a contrary personal opinion.

-6. The candidate should demonstrate an ability to negotiate and compromise.
+6. The candidate demonstrates an ability to negotiate and compromise.

-7. The candidate should exhibit qualities of leadership, creativity, and intelligence.
+7. The candidate exhibits qualities of leadership, creativity, and intelligence.

-8. The candidate should have a strong reputation for integrity and character.
+8. The candidate has a strong reputation for integrity and character.

-9. The candidate should contribute to the overall composition of the Board to help ensure that the Board is representative of the Association's diversity.
+9. The candidate contributes to the overall composition of the Board to help ensure that the Board is representative of the Association's diversity in terms of region, identity, skills, and experience.

-10. The candidate should be engaged in the industry, either regionally or nationally, and have a reputation for working well with others and contributing to the industry.
+10. The candidate engages in the industry, either regionally or nationally, and have a reputation for working well with others and contributing to the industry.

 About ABA